Some American Basketball players can get a second passport because their parents (or sometimes grandparents) have different nationalities.

 Potential benefits of dual basketball nationality

-American players who have dual basketball nationality can get either the “Cotonou status,” the “Domestic status,” or the “Bosman status.”
+American players who have dual nationality in basketball can receive either the “Cotonou status,” the “Domestic status,” or the “Bosman status.”

 Most professional leagues overseas have an import quota, meaning a maximum number of foreign players per team is allowed.
 Having dual nationality is a way to work around that.

-If a player, for example, has American nationality AND that of the Philippines, he can play in that country as a domestic player.
+If a player, for example, has American and Philippine nationalities, he can play in that country as a domestic player.
 This boosts his chances and sometimes makes him eligible to play for that country’s national team.
-Dual basketball nationality

 A Cotonou status is given to players from most African and Caribbean countries.
 It is similar to the “Bosman status,” but few countries have this rule.
-In some countries from the Middle East, an African passport could be an advantage.
+In some Middle Eastern countries, an African passport could be an advantage.

 Is it worth the hassle?

-It may seem like a dual basketball nationality has many advantages, but it is not always true.
+It may seem that dual basketball nationality has many advantages, but that is not always the case.

 A passport alone is not enough.
-Like always, a player must have a solid resume, and in international Basketball, that often means having impressive stats at a good level.
-Otherwise, dual basketball nationality doesn’t mean much.
-On the other hand, when two excellent players with equally impressive resumes are competing for the same job, the one with a dual basketball nationality might have an advantage.
+As always, a player must have a solid resume, and in international Basketball, that often means impressive stats at a high level.
+Having dual nationality does not change the overseas basketball level teams expect from an import or domestic player.
+If a player has no resume, no stats, and no experience, then dual nationality won’t help much.
+This is one of the reasons why overseas teams ignore players, even when they hold the right passport.
+On the other hand, when two excellent players with equally remarkable resumes are competing for the same basketball job openings, the one with a dual basketball nationality might have an advantage.

-Elite players who may be good enough to qualify for the national team should definitively consider dual nationality.
+Elite players who may be good enough to qualify for the national team should definitely consider dual nationality.

 All other players need to understand that a good resume gets them jobs.
 Not a foreign passport.